San José, Mora, Costa Rica

 D) I embrace it as a teacher

-✨ If you feel ready to explore your inner world with the help of insightful guidance, holistic plant medicines & community support… let’s connect, and see if Quetzal is aligned for you.
+✨ If you feel ready to explore your inner world with the help of insightful guidance, holistic plant medicines & community support... reach out for a discovery call, and lets see if Quetzal is for you. (: